take the full holiday house tour here!

-He noted that I had given my mother the significantly-crummier task of sewing together his meth-chimpanzee strips and had taken for myself the new, unmolested fabric.
+He also noted that I had given my mother the significantly-crummier-task of sewing together his meth-chimpanzee strips and had taken for myself, the new and unmolested fabric.

 So he made my mom a badge to identify her as “The People’s Worker.”

 Then he said – where is Elvis?
 I need to identify her as “The People’s Cat”

 In case you think I’m kidding: